Here’s the deal:

 A few plastic parts here and there are okay and most cases have some plastic.
 However, ensure the plastic is strong and of high quality before risking your expensive components.

 2. A great gaming case has fantastic airflow.
 If your case doesn’t have good airflow, your PC could overheat and shut down.
 Despite being able to handle high temperatures, your parts can become damaged if they are too hot.
-Airflow is incredibly important!
+Whether you’re using 80mm, 120mm, or 140mm case fans, airflow is incredibly important!

 You may find this PC airflow guide helpful:

 3. A great gaming case has room for plenty of quiet case fans!
 This goes hand-in-hand with airflow.
 If your case doesn’t have space to add case fans, it’s a no go.

 Most gaming cases ship with fans included – many of them have cool looking LEDs too.
 But before you’re fooled by fancy lights, it’s important to make sure your fans are quiet.
 Noisy fans can be especially annoying if you’re sensitive to noise.

 4. A great gaming case has enough room for your components!
 This may seem obvious, but some cases don’t have enough room for CPU coolers and graphics cards.
 For example, the first time I built a gaming PC, the hard drive bays in my case got in the way of my graphics card!

 5. A great gaming case has good cable management options.
 This means there is plenty of space for your cables, and they can be run throughout the case in a neat and orderly fashion.
 Instead of bundling them up inside the case – which is both ugly and bad for airflow – you can run your cables in the back.
 This keeps your case looking clean and promotes good airflow.